davidholiday/ZITS/README.md

     mvn clean install -DskipTests=false

-ZITS also includes a built-in pressure tester that allows you to simulate a number of ZITS clients making simultaneous requests for [n] number of available tokens simultaneously.
+ZITS also includes a built-in pressure tester that allows you to simulate a number of ZITS clients making simultaneous requests for [n] number of available tokens.
 To set that up, update the following variables at the top of the `main()` method in class `PressureTesterBootstrap`.

     	int threadCountI = *how many ZITS clients you want* int runCountI = *how many get requests each ZIT client should make*